ferv3455/ferv3455.github.io/index.md

 I'm Yangcheng Gu, a software engineer at TikTok based in San Jose, California, United States.
 I hold a Master's degree in Information Networking (MSIN) from Carnegie Mellon University and a Bachelor's degree in Software Engineering from Tsinghua University.

 I'm interested in scalable, maintainable system design and development.
-Systems are like buildings: the people who make the real difference aren't those laying the bricks, but those drawing the blueprints.
+I believe software development is not just about making things work, but about building them well — with reliability, scalability, readability, and long-term maintainability in mind.

 ## About the Webpage